Self-employed and unemployment

 The earnings from your business will be assessed in the means test for Jobseeker’s Allowance.
 The assessment must reflect the income you may reasonably be expected to get from your business over the next 12 months.
 Income for the last 12 months will be taken as a guide but allowing for any factors which it is known will vary.
 You should be prepared to discuss these factors when you are assessed for Jobseeker’s Allowance.

-To prove the level of income from your business you must give your receipts and payments (documentation showing money coming in and out of your business) or audited accounts to the person dealing with your application in your Intreo centre or social welfare local office.
+To prove the level of income from your business you must give your receipts and payments (documentation showing money coming in and out of your business) or audited accounts to the person dealing with your application in your Intreo Centre or Social Welfare Branch Office.

 You may qualify for Supplementary Welfare Allowance while you are waiting to